NicholasGWK/trx/README.md

 Takes an initialObject, another object (usually state), and returns a new object.

 #### createTransformer : List Transformer -> Transformer
-Takes multiple input transformers and returns a new transformer that will sequentially apply all the transformers of the input transformers.
+Takes multiple input transformers and returns a new transformer that will sequentially apply all the input transformers.
 This allows for reusability and cool composition.

 ### Transformers